haritchowdhury/LLM-PDF-Chat/README.md

 7. UPSTASH_VECTOR_REST_URL
 8. UPSTASH_VECTOR_REST_TOKEN
    Go to https://console.upstash.com/,
-   i. create a Redis database and copy the redis rest token and url ii. create a Vector database and copy the vector rest token and url, select 768 bge-base-en-v1.5 as the vector embedding standard
+   i. create a Redis database and copy the Redis rest token and URL ii. create a Vector database and copy the vector rest token and URL, select 768 bge-base-en-v1.5 as the vector embedding standard
 9. GROQ_API_KEY
-   Go to https://console.groq.com/keys to generate the groq api key
+   Go to https://console.groq.com/keys to generate the groq Api key
 10. TOGETHER_AI_KEY
-    Go to https://api.together.xyz/settings/api-keys to generate together api key
+    Go to https://api.together.xyz/settings/api-keys to generate together Api key
 11. HUGGINGFACEHUB_API_KEY
     Get it from https://huggingface.co/settings/tokens
     Create a Hugging Face Account: If you don't already have one, visit the Hugging Face website and sign up for an account.
 Log In: Once you have an account, log in to Hugging Face.